elektronomikon/raspi_gpib_shield/README.md

 # raspi_gpib_shield
 A GPIB shield for the raspberry pi

-This repository contains patches for linux-gpib to enable the raspberry pi acces to the gpib-bus over the gpio port.
+This repository contains the schematics for the raspberry-pi GPIB shield.

-Additional KiCad files for the shield are available.
+Copy or clone to a local folder to view in KiCad, a pdf is found under /documentation/.

+For preassembled units please contact us at elektronomicon@gmail.com